-Motion 01 Pass A motion by Brother Mortorff, seconded by Brother Campbell, to appro the minutes of the pre-Encampment CoA meeting (Thursday) as amend Motion 02 Pass A motion by Brother Mortorff, seconded by Brother Hammond, to approve the minutes of the post-Encampment CoA meeting (Sunday) as amended.
-Motion 03 Pass A motion by Brother Orr, seconded by Brother Petrovic to donate \$250 the Z. B. Vance State Historical Site, Weaverville, NC to help pay for a Union foot locker containing a "weeks worth of lesson plans" & materia Motion 04 Pass A motion by Brother Mortorff, Seconded by Brother Schall that Curtent Guard Camp 17, Department of Michigan, be granted an extension to us January 31, 2012 to elect and install their officers for 2012 in accordance with our C&R. Motion 05 Pass minutes A motion by Brother Mortorff, seconded by Brother Vieira to approve t s of the 2011 Gettysburg Council of Administration as amended. he Motion 06PassA motion by Brother Campbell, seconded by Brother Freshley, that those GAR challenge coins already produced with the incorrect date be sold "as is", that the error be acknowledge in some appropriate way by the NationalOrder, and that the desig gns be co prected so that future runs display the correct date.
-Motion 07 Pass A motion by Brother Orr, seconded by Brother Schall and amended (with consent) by Brother Martin that the annual per capita dues be waived for those Brothers currently serving in an active combat zone as defined by the United Stated Department of Defense for the period 1 January 2012 through 31 December 2012.
-New member application fees, life member fees, and reinstatement fees are not waived for the same time period.
-Motion 08 Pass followin A motion by Brother Mellor, seconded by Brother Schall to approve the ng forms: 9, 27, 30, 35, 49 and CWM 61. ; Motion 09 advisor Pass A motion by Brother Perley Mellor, seconded by Brother Danny Wheeler, to authorize the National Treasurer to secure the services of a financial Motion 10 web hos Pass sting five A motion by Brother Freshley, second by Brother Martin, to renew the year plan at a cost of \$674.55.
-Motion 11 Pass A motion by Brother Mortorff, seconded by Brother Orr, to approve the minutes of the 2012 Springfield, MO Council of Administration meeting Motion 12 Pass A motion by Brother Orr, seconded by Brother Freshley, that the question (on Motion 11) be tabled until noon Monday, 30 April 2012. on Motion 13 Pass A motion by Brother Mortorff, seconded by Brother Orr, to approve the minutes of the 2012 Springfield, MO Council of Administration meeting Motion 14 Pass A motion by Brother Martin, with a friendly amendment by Brother Mortorff, and seconded by Brother Campbell that the CofA appoint Brother Henry Shaw and Brother Jim Pahl, given their years of legal practice, to consult with, and on behalf of the SUVCW, legally engage a Attorney, specializing in non-profit tax matters.
-The tasking to include transition from a 501(c)(4) designation to a 501(c)(3), to include provisions outlined under 170c of the tax code that would make
+Summary of Cou incil of A Administration Motions (2011-2012) Motion 01 Pass A motion by Brother Mortorff, seconded by Brother Campbell, to approthe minutes of the pre-Encampment CoA meeting (Thursday) as amended Motion 02 Pass A motion by Brother Mortorff, seconded by Brother Hammond, to approve the minutes of the post-Encampment CoA meeting (Sunday) as amended.
+Motion 03 Pass A motion by Brother Orr, seconded by Brother Petrovic to donate \$250 the Z. B. Vance State Historical Site, Weaverville, NC to help pay for a Union foot locker containing a "weeks worth of lesson plans" & materia Motion 04 January with our A motion by Brother Mortorff, Seconded by Brother Schall that Curtenic Guard Camp 17, Department of Michigan, be granted an extension to 2 to elect and install their officers for 2012 in accordance us Motion 05 Pass minutes A motion by Brother Mortorff, seconded by Brother Vieira to approve the of the 2011 Gettysburg Council of Administration as amended. ie the error A motion by Brother Campbell, seconded by Brother Freshley, that thos nallenge coins already produced with the incorrect date be sold "as to be acknowledge in some appropriate way by the National preceded so that future runs display the e Orde correct date. the Unit through rothers co ted Stated 31 Dece A motion by Brother Orr, seconded by Brother Schall and amended (with by Brother Martin that the annual per capita dues be waived for surrently serving in an active combat zone as defined by d Department of Defense for the period 1 January 2012 cmber 2012.
+New member application fees, life member tement fees are not waived for the same time period. h Motion 08 Pass following A motion by Brother Mellor, seconded by Brother Schall to approve the ng forms: 9, 27, 30, 35, 49 and CWM 61.
+Motion 09 advisor.
+A motion by Brother Perley Mellor, seconded by Brother Danny Wheeler orize the National Treasurer to secure the services of a financial er, Motion 10 web hos Pass sting five A motion by Brother Freshley, second by Brother Martin, to renew the year plan at a cost of \$674.55.
+Motion 11 Pass A motion by Brother Mortorff, seconded by Brother Orr, to approve the minutes of the 2012 Springfield, MO Council of Administration meeting .
+Motion 12 Pass A motion by Brother Orr, seconded by Brother Freshley, that the questic (on Motion 11) be tabled until noon Monday, 30 April 2012. on Motion 13 Pass A motion by Brother Mortorff, seconded by Brother Orr, to approve the minutes of the 2012 Springfield, MO Council of Administration meeting 5 .
+Motion 14 Pass A motion by Brother Martin, with a friendly amendment by Brother Mortorff, and seconded by Brother Campbell that the CofA appoint Brother Henry Shaw and Brother Jim Pahl, given their years of legal practice, to consult with, and on behalf of the SUVCW, legally engage a Attorney, specializing in non-profit tax matters.
+The tasking to include transition from a 501(c)(4) designation to a 501(c)(3), to include provisions outlined under 170c of the tax code that would make subordinate units of the National Organization able to accept donations as tax deductible and advise in other tax matters as needed.
+This should be accomplished no later than 7 Aug 2012, so that it is ready for the upcoming National Encampment where a written progress report (provided by the attorney) may be presented on the floor.